-The Santa Fe Film Festival is a 4 day celebration of the best in cinematic arts, the 24th Annual Santa Fe Film Festival will run in April 2024 with a program of over 100 screenings, panels, juried awards, Q&As for all films with filmmakers or representation, workshops, red carpet, press interviews, networking, and after-parties.
+The Santa Fe Film Festival is an annual celebration of the best in cinematic arts, the 25th Annual Santa Fe Film Festival will run in February 2025 with a variety of programs including screenings, panels, juried awards, Q&As for all films with present filmmakers or representation, workshops, red carpet, press interviews, networking, and after-parties.

 Voted as the best place for filmmakers to live by MovieMaker Magazine, there's a reason for that, not only because of the partnerships with Universal, Netflix, and others but because of our tax credits for filmmakers... and quality of life.